 Appointed to the Board in 2009.
-Mike Arnold’s working career started in the mining industry in 1980 when he was employed as a geologist at Anglo American Corporation.
+Mike Arnold’s working career started in the mining industry in 1980 when he was employed as a Geologist at Anglo American Corporation.
 He qualified as a Chartered Accountant (SA) in 1987 and completed his articles at a large South African auditing firm.
-Mike joined ARM in 1999 as the Group Financial Manager of Avgold Limited and in 2003 was appointed as its Financial Director.
-In 2004, Mike was appointed Executive Finance of ARM.
-Most recently, he was appointed as the Chief Financial Officer of ARM in 2008.
+Mike joined ARM in 1999 as the Group Financial Manager of Avgold Limited and, in 2003, was appointed as its Financial Director.
+In 2004, he was appointed Executive Finance of ARM and was appointed as the Chief Financial Officer of ARM in 2008.

 Appointed to the Board in 2004.
 André Wilkens was appointed the Chief Executive Officer of ARMgold in 1998.
-He was then appointed the Chief Operating Officer of Harmony following the merger of ARMgold with Harmony in 2003.
+He was then appointed Chief Operating Officer of Harmony following the merger of ARMgold with Harmony in 2003.
 André subsequently served as Chief Executive of ARM Platinum, a division of ARM.
 André was appointed as Chief Executive Officer of ARM in 2004 and appointed to its Board in the same year.
-With the appointment of ARM’s Chief Executive Officer on 1 March 2012, André became the Executive Director: Growth and Strategic Development based in the office of the Executive Chairman.
-The balance of André’s 43 years mining experience was gained with Anglo American Corporation of South Africa, where he commenced his career in 1969 and culminated in his appointment as Mine Manager at Vaal Reefs in 1991.
+With the appointment of Mike Schmidt as ARM’s Chief Executive Officer on 1 March 2012, André became the Executive Director: Growth and Strategic Development, based in the office of the Executive Chairman.
+The balance of André’s 44 years’ mining experience was gained with Anglo American Corporation of South Africa where he began his career in 1969, culminating in his appointment as Mine Manager at Vaal Reefs in 1991.
 André is also a director of African Rainbow Energy & Power (Pty) Ltd.

 Appointed to the Board in 2004.
-Dr Manana Bakane-Tuoane became the Lead Independent Non-executive Director in 2009.
-Manana has extensive experience in the economics field.
+Dr Manana Bakane-Tuoane served as ARM’s Lead Independent Non-executive Director from 2009 to 2015.
+Manana has extensive experience in Economics.
 Her 20-year career in the academic field included lecturing at various institutions, including the University of Botswana, Lesotho and Swaziland (UBLS), National University of Lesotho (NUL), University of Saskatchewan (Sectional Lecturer) and the University of Fort Hare as Head of Department and Associate Professor.
-During this part of her career she was seconded to work in the public service, where she has held various senior management positions since 1995.
+During this part of her career, she was seconded to work in the public service where she has held various senior management positions since 1995.
 Concurrent with the above, Manana has been a member and office bearer of several international organisations, including Winrock International and the African Economic Research Consortium (AERC).
-She serves as a non-executive director of Sanlam Limited and certain Sanlam trusts, Manana is also a Special Advisor (Economics) to the South African Minister of Water and Environmental Affairs as well as Minister of Environmental Affairs from 2009 until 31 January 2015.
+She serves as a Non-executive Director of Sanlam Limited and a trustee of certain Sanlam trusts.
+Manana was the Special Advisor to the Minister of Social Development, Minister of Water and Environmental Affairs as well as Minister of Environmental Affairs from 2009 until 31 January 2015.

 Appointed to the Board in 2011.
 Tom Boardman was Chief Executive of Nedbank Group Limited from December 2003 to February 2010.
-He was previously Chief Executive and an executive director of BoE Limited, one of South Africa’s leading private and investment banking companies which was acquired by Nedbank in 2002.
+He was previously Chief Executive and an Executive Director of BoE Limited, one of South Africa’s leading private and investment banking companies, which was acquired by Nedbank in 2002.
 He was the founding shareholder and Managing Director of retail housewares chain Boardmans, which he sold to Pick ’n Pay in 2006.
 The Boardmans chain of stores is now owned by Edcon.
-Prior to this he was Managing Director of Sam Newman Limited and worked for the Anglo American Corporation for three years.
+Prior to this, he was Managing Director of Sam Newman Limited and worked for the Anglo American Corporation for three years.
 He served his articles at Deloitte.
-He is a non-executive director of Nedbank Group, Woolworths Holdings and Royal Bafokeng Holdings.
-Tom has also been appointed as a non-executive director of Kinnevik, a listed Swedish investment company.
-He is a director of The Peace Parks Foundation and is the Chairman of The David Rattray Foundation and serves as a trustee on a number of other charitable foundations.
+He is a Non-executive Director of Nedbank Group, Woolworths Holdings and Royal Bafokeng Holdings.
+Tom has also been appointed as a Non-executive Director of Kinnevik, a listed Swedish investment company.
+He is a Director of The Peace Parks Foundation and is Chairman of The David Rattray Foundation and serves as a trustee on a number of other charitable foundations.

 Appointed to the Board in 2009.
-Anton Botha is a director and co-owner of Imalivest, a private investment group that manages proprietary capital provided by its owners, the Imalivest Flexible Funds and a private hedge fund.
-He also serves as a non-executive director on the boards of the JSE Limited, the University of Pretoria, Vukile Property Fund Limited (Chairman), Sanlam Limited and certain Sanlam subsidiaries.
+Anton Botha is a co-founder, Director and co-owner of Imalivest, a private investment group that manages proprietary capital provided by its owners and the Imalivest Flexible Funds.
+He also serves as a Non-executive Director on the boards of the JSE Limited, the University of Pretoria, Vukile Property Fund Limited (Chairman), Sanlam Limited and certain Sanlam subsidiaries.
 He is a past president of the AHI (Afrikaanse Handelsinstituut).
-Anton spent most of his career as Chief Executive Officer of Gensec, building it into a leading South African investment banking group that became a wholly-owned subsidiary of Sanlam Limited in 2000.
+Anton spent most of his career as Chief Executive Officer of Gensec Limited, building it into a leading South African investment banking group that became a wholly owned subsidiary of Sanlam Limited in 2000.

 Appointed to the Board in 2005.
 Joaquim Chissano is a former President of Mozambique who has served that country in many capacities, initially as a founding member of the Frelimo movement during that country’s struggle for independence.
-Subsequent to independence in 1975 he was appointed foreign minister and on the death of Samora Machel in 1986 assumed the office of President.
-Frelimo contested and won the multiparty elections in 1994 and 1999, returning Joaquim to the presidency on both occasions.
+Subsequent to independence in 1975, he was appointed Foreign Minister and, on the death of Samora Machel in 1986, assumed the office of President.
+Frelimo contested and won the multi-party elections in 1994 and 1999, returning Joaquim to the presidency on both occasions.
 He declined to stand for a further term of office in 2004.
 His presidency commenced during a devastating civil war and ended with the economy in the process of being reconstructed.
-He served a term as chairman of the African Union from 2003 to 2004.
-Joaquim is also a non-executive director on Harmony’s board.
-In 2006, Joaquim was awarded the annual Chatham House Prize, which is awarded for significant contributions to the improvement of international relations.
+He served a term as Chairman of the African Union from 2003 to 2004.
+Joaquim is also a Non-executive Director on Harmony’s Board.
+In 2006, Joaquim recieved the annual Chatham House Prize, which is awarded for significant contributions to the improvement of international relations.
 He was the recipient of the inaugural Mo Ibrahim Prize for Achievement in African Leadership in 2007.

 Appointed to the Board in 2004.
-Rejoice Simelane commenced her career at the University of Swaziland, as a lecturer in Economics.
-Between 1998 and 2001 she worked at the National Department of Trade and Industry and at the National Treasury.
-She later served in the capacity of Special Adviser, Economics, to the then Premier of Mpumalanga until mid-2004, when she assumed the position of Chief Executive of Ubuntu-Botho Investments.
-Rejoice’s board directorships include Sanlam Limited, Mamelodi Sundowns Football Club and the Council for Medical Schemes.
-A recipient of a CIDA Scholarship and a Fulbright Fellow, she also served as a member of the Presidential Economic Advisory Panel (PEAP) under former President Mbeki until 2009.
-In addition, she was a member of the Advisory Board of the Bureau for Economic Policy Analysis (BEPA) of the University of Pretoria.
+Dr Rejoice Simelane began her career at the University of Swaziland, as a lecturer in Economics.
+Between 1998 and 2001, she worked at the National Department of Trade and Industry and at the National Treasury.
+She later served in the capacity of Special Adviser: Economics to the then Premier of Mpumalanga until mid-2004 when she assumed the position of Chief Executive of Ubuntu-Botho Investments.
+Rejoice’s current board directorships include Sanlam Limited and Mamelodi Sundowns Football Club.
+A recipient of a CIDA Scholarship and a Fulbright Fellow, she also served as a member of the Presidential Economic Advisory Panel (PEAP) under former President Mbeki until 2009 and also served on the Board of the Council for Medical Schemes from 2008 to 2011.